mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

    Acceptable options: `tt35`, `tt70`, `tt88`.

- - `vanadium_normalisation` - If set to true divides the sample by the vanadium vanadium calibration during the focusing step.
+ - `vanadium_normalisation` - If set to true divides the sample by the vanadium vanadium calibration during the focussing step.

 Advanced Script Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^